 "Pupils work hard and show commitment to their learning.
-In lessons, low-level disruption is very rare"
+In lessons, lowlevel disruption is very rare"

-- Ofsted February 2022
+Ofsted February 2022

-Salvatorian College is a thriving and successful academy for boys aged 11-16.
-The school recently moved into a new £28-million-pound campus located in Harrow Weald.
+Salvatorian College is a thriving and successful academy for boys aged 11-18.
+A few years ago, the school moved into a new £28-million-pound campus located in Harrow Weald.
 The new facilities include: seven fully equipped science laboratories, four-court sports hall and fitness studio, performing arts suite, library, brand new computer suites, and bright, spacious teaching rooms.

-Salvatorian College is in a partnership arrangement with the Cardinal Hume Academies Trust which is the third highest performing multi-academy trust in England according to the latest published data.
+Salvatorian College is in a partnership arrangement with the Cardinal Hume Academies Trust which is one of the highest performing multi-academy trusts in England according to the latest published data.